Kashmiri Dum Aloo Recipe

 • 2 teaspoon fennel powder

-Note – I always add a little flour to yogurt-based gravies as it prevents the yogurt from splitting while cooking.
+Note: I always add a little flour to yogurt-based gravies to prevent the yogurt from splitting while cooking.
+It is not traditional, though.

 Spice powders and flour added to yogurt.